ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Kubernetes/instructions.md

 hello-world   NodePort   172.21.121.84   <none>        8080:31758/TCP   58s
 ```

 6. Export the port as an environment variable.
+Make sure to substitute the copied port into this command.
 ```
 export NODE_PORT=<node_port>
 ```